CellProfiler/CellProfiler/cellprofiler/data/help/projects_introduction.rst

 project, complete with the current image file list and pipeline, to a file with the extension *.cpproj*.

-You can export the pipeline as a project without an image file list associated, to a file with the extention *.cppipe*, by selecting *File > Export > Pipeline*.
+As an alternative, you can save the pipeline by itself to a file with the extention *.cppipe*, by selecting *File > Export > Pipeline*. .cppipe files contain only the list of steps and their corresponding settings and do not contain information about images.

 You also have the option of automatically saving the associated pipeline file and the file list in addition to the project file.
 See *File >